KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.sending-technology/content/lora-technology/keller-lora-payload.md

 - The payload is divided into the following groups:
 ![picture of internal payload build](../../payload_protocol.png "internal payload build")

 - Byte #1: Represents the "function code".
-For normal measurement transmission this is 1.
+For normal ''measurement transmission this is 1.
 It would be another function code in case of alarming, configuration, transmission acknowledges, ...
 **<span style="color:red">01</span> 05 00 D3 BF 60 42 59 3D BC 29 FC 41 A8 D9 00 3F 77 C7 A4 41 B8 00 00**
 --> Function Code = 1